discordjs/discord-api-types/README.md

 - There may be types exported that are identical for all versions.
 These will be exported as is and can be found in the `common` directory.
 They will still be prefixed accordingly as described above.

 **Warning**: This package documents just KNOWN (and documented) properties.
-Anything that isn't documented will NOT be added to this package (unless said properties are in an open Pull Request to Discord's [API Documentation repository](https://github.com/discord/discord-api-docs) or known through other means *and have received the green light to be used*).
-For clarification's sake, this means that properties that are only known through the process of datamining and have not yet been confirmed in a way as described will NOT be included.
+Anything that isn't documented will NOT be added to this package (unless said properties are in an open Pull Request to Discord's [API Documentation repository](https://github.com/discord/discord-api-docs) or known through other means _and have received the green light to be used_).
+For clarification's sake, this means that properties that are only known through the process of data mining and have not yet been confirmed in a way as described will NOT be included.

 ## Usage